GoldenaArcher/GoldenaArcher.github.io/source/_posts/Build-GitHub-Page-with-Hexo.md

 ```
 # make sure it's at the root
-git init
+$ git init
-git remote add origin site's_source_on_git   # add the repo to origin
+$ git remote add origin site's_source_on_git   # add the repo to origin
-git checkout -b hexo   		 # create a new branch
+$ git checkout -b hexo   		 # create a new branch
+$ git push --set-upstream origin hexo	# set upstream, later just use git push is fine
-git add . 			 # add all the changes
+$ git add . 			 # add all the changes
-git commit -m "commit"  # commit all changes
+$ git commit -m "commit"  # commit all changes
-git push origin hexo   # push all changes to branch hexo
+$ git push origin hexo   # push all changes to branch hexo, or use git push
 ```

 ---